Temporary Operational Guidelines

 Talus Cave Closure Status

-Both the Bear Gulch and Balconies Caves are subject to closures due to Townsend's big eared bat activity or dangerous conditions such as high water during and after storms.
+The Bear Gulch and Balconies Caves are both subject to closures due to Townsend's Big-Eared Bat activity, vandalism, or dangerous conditions such as high water during and after storms.
 Check here for the current Talus Cave Status.

 Climbing Advisory And Closure Status

 The cliffs and crags at Pinnacles National Park are subject to advisories and closures due to falcons and other sensitive raptor species breeding at the park from January to July every year.
 Check here for the current Raptor Advisory Status.